 The KemiDigi project brings chemical data together in one service

-KemiDigi is the Government’s key project and its aim is to create a streamlined electronic service for companies managing their reporting obligations related to chemicals.
+KemiDigi is the Government’s key project with an aim to create a streamlined electronic service for companies managing their reporting obligations related to chemicals.

 The core of KemiDigi comprises

-- a substance register of substances and the groups comprising the substances.
+- a substance register of substances and the groups comprising the substances; and

 In cooperation with businesses and authorities

 KemiDigi has been prepared in cooperation with the authorities and representatives of business life with the aim of building a common ground and surveying the needs for the service.
-In 2018, the basic operations of the service will be implemented.
-The service will be piloted with future users in two phases, in the summer and autumn of 2018.
+The basic operations of the service were implemented in 2018.
+The service was piloted with future users in two phases, in the summer and autumn of 2018.

 Introduction of KemiDigi

-The list of chemicals held by Tukes for supervision in accordance with the Act on the Safe Handling and Storage of Dangerous Chemicals and Explosives will mainly be moved to KemiDigi in the early part of the year.
-In this way, they will form a basis for the chemicals list in KemiDigi ,when economic operators log into KemiDigi for the first time.
+The list of chemicals held by Tukes for supervision in accordance with the Act on the Safe Handling and Storage of Dangerous Chemicals and Explosives was transferred to KemiDigi in the early part of the year.
+They form the basis for the chemicals list in KemiDigi, when companies log into KemiDigi for the first time.
 The exception is the list of chemicals that do not yet have classifications under the CLP regulation.

-Guidelines on KemiDigi and its use will be provided in a range of formats prior to the introduction of the application.
+Guidelines related to KemiDigi and its use are provided in a range of formats.
 Written guidelines, video clips and live events are forthcoming.

-The first training session aimed at companies that submit chemical notifications shall be held on Tuesday 29 January 2019 from 9 am to 12 noon in the great auditorium at Pasila office centre.
-The event is intended for companies that place chemicals on the market (e.g. importers and manufacturers) and are obliged to notify information on chemicals to Tukes in accordance with the Decree of the Ministry of Social Affairs and Health on Submitting Information Concerning Chemicals (553/2008).
-The training is held in Finnish.
-100 participants are accepted for the training in order of registration.
-If needed, more training seminars can be organised.
+A video recording of a training seminar aimed at companies that submit chemical notifications is now available at http://www.mediaserver.fi/live/tukes.
+The training seminar shown in the video is intended for companies that place chemicals on the market (e.g. importers and manufacturers) and are obliged to notify information on chemicals to Tukes in accordance with the Decree of the Ministry of Social Affairs and Health on Submitting Information Concerning Chemicals (553/2008).
+The video is in Finnish.

 KemiDigi – REST interface